The most wonderful (and busiest) time of year

-December, the twelfth month, brings a flurry of activity for everyone.
-For teens, however, the season presents unique hurdles.
-Particularly, high school students who submitted college applications in the early round of decisions now receive their highly-anticipated responses.
-Each year, early decision results from colleges and universities begin arriving in student inboxes as the year winds down.
-If you didn’t receive the news you wanted—whether that’s a rejection, deferral, or some other scenario—our counseling team has advice to help you recover and respond like a champion.
+December, the twelfth and final month, brings a flurry of activity for everyone.
+For teens, however, the season presents a unique set of emotional hurdles.
+Particularly, high school students who submitted college applications in the early round of decisions are now receiving their highly anticipated responses.
+Each year, early decision results from colleges and universities begin arriving in students inboxes mid-month as the year winds down.

-‘Tis the Season… to Stay Well
+‘Tis the season… to stay well

 The winter holiday season, no matter how you celebrate, is an excellent time for rest and recovery.
-While the academic semester concludes and classes, final exams, and club events wrap up, pause a moment to appreciate the hard work you already put into your dreams.
-Take care of your immune system with hot beverages and vitamin C to ward off the cold weather sniffles.
+While the academic semester concludes and classes, final exams, and club events wrap up, pause a moment to appreciate the hard work you have already put into your dreams.
+Take care of your immune system with hot beverages and vitamin C to ward off the cold-weather sniffles.
 If possible, spend some time with those you care about in your life.
 These valuable moments will build your overall resilience and ability to handle whatever comes.

 Next, let’s take a look at the various scenarios you may encounter as a student waiting to hear your college admissions decision status from colleges and universities.
 Our expert college counselors offer their perspectives to help you process and prepare for your best outcome, no matter what the journey looks like along the way.

-True, it’s not an immediate acceptance.
-For this reason, some students feel disappointed upon finding out that their early-round college application has been deferred to the regular decision pool.
-However, Empowerly Lead Counselor Eli shared a different perspective: “These should be seen as a positive thing.
-It means this school considers you qualified and is still considering you; if they weren’t serious, they would have outright rejected you.”
-The fact that your application is still in the running is a great start.
+But there’s a silver lining!
+Our counselors remind students that these letters should be seen as a positive thing.
+It means this school considers you qualified and is still considering you.
+(If they weren’t serious, they would have outright rejected you.)
+The fact that your application is still in the running is a great start!
 So, what can you do about it?

 The LOCI can include updates like: